Article 3, Part 1 – Grades and Grading System

 - A student whose cumulative average is less than 1.75 is placed on a minimum 2.33 probation.

-- A student may be placed on a “probationary status” at any time when, in the judgment of the college, his or her scholastic record warrants such action.
-Likewise, the probation rules may be waived when, in the judgment of the college, a student’s scholastic record indicates that the warning provided by the probationary status is unwarranted.
+- A student may be placed on a “probationary status” at any time when, in the judgment of the college or school, the student's scholastic record warrants such action.
+Likewise, the probation rules may be waived when, in the judgment of the college or school, a student’s scholastic record indicates that the warning provided by the probationary status is unwarranted.

-- Scholastic probationary status at the University may not be cleared by attendance at another institution except by special action of the dean of the student’s college.
+- Scholastic probationary status at the university may not be cleared by attendance at another institution except by special action of the dean of the student’s college or school.

 - Removal from probation.
 Students on academic probation for failure to maintain the minimum grade-point average are returned to non-probationary standing upon obtaining a cumulative grade-point average of 2.0 (C = 2.0) or better.